Al-Bahah expedition

-The Al Bahah Expedition was a military expedition launched by the Ottoman army against the Zahran tribes in Al Bahah.
-The operation ended in another Ottoman defeat.
+The Al Bahah Expedition was part of the Second Campaign of the Ottoman–Wahhabi war.
+The Ottoman-Egyptian army went on an expedition against the Zahran tribes in Al Bahah region.
+It was another defeat in a series for Muhammad Ali Pasha in the campaign he personally commanded.

 Expedition

-Having been defeated by the Zahran tribes, the Ottoman commander, Abidin Bey, launched another expedition to subjugate the Zahran tribes living in the Al-Bahah region.
-After reinforcements had arrived, Abidin Bey launched his attack and subjugated some of the Zahran provinces, south of Taif, to prevent the Saudi attacks.
-He laid waste to the country for 40 miles and destroyed any passage available for troops.
-Abidin Bey then encamped on one side of the wasted desert.
+Having been previously defeated by the Zahran tribes, Ottoman-Egyptian General Abidin Bey, launched another expedition to subjugate them in the Al-Bahah region.
+After reinforcements arrived, Abidin Bey launched his attack and gained control of some of their provinces south of Taif.
+His goal was to prevent further attacks against the empire.
+He laid waste to the area for a depth of 40 miles and destroyed passes that were available for troops.
+He then made camp at the side of a desert wasteland.

-With the assistance of Tami bin Shu'aib, the Zahran commander, Bakhrosh ibn A'llas, encamped south of the Ottoman camp.
-In addition to failing to build entrenchments, the Ottomans also failed to establish advanced posts in front of the enemy.
-Early in the morning, the Saudis attacked the Ottoman camp, fell upon sleeping Albanian soldiers, and abandoned their positions.
-Despite the resistance of a few hundred Ottomans under Mahuo Beg, Saudi forces overwhelmed them, and they fled.
-Hussain Bey provided cover for the retreat, and Bakhrosh pursued them for two days.
+With the assistance of Tami bin Shu'aib, the Zahran commander, Bakhrosh ibn A'llas, setup camp south of the Ottoman position.
+In addition to failing to fortify their camp, the Ottomans also failed to establish advanced posts in front of the enemy.
+Early in the morning, the Saud's forces attacked the Ottoman camp.
+They fell upon sleeping Albanian soldiers who abandoned their positions.
+Despite the resistance of a few hundred Ottomans under the command of Mahuo Beg, Wahhabi forces overwhelmed them and they fled.
+Hussain Bey provided cover for the retreat, and Bakhrosh pursued the Ottomans for two days.
 As a result, the Ottomans lost their tents, baggage, and guns, as well as 800 infantry and 80 cavalry.

-The Ottomans arrived in Lye, 4 hours from Taif.
-Here, Abidin Bey received reinforcements from Taif, and the Saudis returned home.
-Muhammad Ali Pasha ordered him to advance, but panic struck the Ottomans, and they half-deserted for Taif.
-The Saudis lost only 60 men.
+The Ottomans made it to Lye, where Abidin Bey met up with reinforcements that had travelled four hours from Taif.
+At this point Saud's forces ended their pursuit.
+Muhammad Ali Pasha ordered Abidin Bey to advance, but Ottoman troops had paniced.
+They half-deserted for Taif.
+By the end, Saud's force had lost only 60 men.

 Aftermath

-As a result of this defeat, Ottoman morale plummeted.
-Abidin Bey had a high reputation for skill and courage among his troops.
-However, this defeat convinced him that his men were not inclined to fight and that fighting the Saudis would be in vain.
+As a result of the defeat, Ottoman morale plummeted.
+Abidin Bey had a high reputation among his troops for his skill and courage.
+However, the defeat convinced him that his men were not motivated to fight and that fighting Saud and the Wahhabis would be in vain.